 of atmosphere in quietude.

-Growing up in Cleveland, Ohio I would often visit the Cleveland Museum of Art.
-While there, I was always drawn to the work of two particular artists, the spray painting of Jules Olitski and the soft atmospheric rectangles of Mark Rothko.
-Standing in front of their paintings, which contained no apparent imagery, instilled in me the concept of eliciting an emotional response through patient viewing.
-Then, as a young artist, I spent much time studying the paintings of Mark Rothko, Agnes Martin and Johannes Vermeer which are polar opposites in imagery but whose canvases both exude the visual sensation in paint of light and atmosphere.
+My visual development was influenced by the atmospheric rectangles of Mark Rothko, the spray paintings of Jules Olitski and the contemplative works of Agnes Martin which illicit an emotional response with no apparent representational imagery.
 I was also fascinated by Op artists, especially the work of two Cleveland Institute of Art professors, Julian Stanczak and Richard Anuszkiewics.
-When viewed from a distance, their paintings appear to have beautiful blends of color, but up close those subtle blends of color are the optical affect created by hard- edged geometric shapes, each painted a slightly different color value.
+When viewed from a distance, their paintings appear to have beautiful subtle blends of color, but up close those subtle blends of color are the optical affect created by hard- edged geometric shapes, each painted a slightly different color value.